Eesterlein/-data-analyst-portfolio/README.md

 After stepping away from research to raise my child and live off-grid in the Colorado Rockies, I’ve reignited my technical skills through modern tools like Python, geospatial analysis, and AI-assisted workflows.
 My passion for learning, curiosity about complex systems, and drive to uncover meaningful patterns have made data science an exciting new chapter in my career.

-This portfolio showcases my work across a variety of domains — from analyzing personal fitness data, to exploring land ownership trends in Colorado, to building lightweight AI tools.
+This portfolio showcases my work across a variety of domains — from exploring land ownership trends in Colorado, to building lightweight AI tools, to tracking real-time flight data near Gunnison Airport.
 These projects reflect my growing expertise in data wrangling, visualization, and storytelling through code.

 I'm actively building my skills through certifications, real-world projects, and public data challenges — and I’m excited to contribute to mission-driven organizations as a flexible, creative, and thoughtful data analyst.